oshwa/2025.oshwa.org/src/workshops/060-shortwave-collective.md

 - We'll have audio devices on hand to test with, but feel free to bring one of your own.

 Shortwave Collective is an international, feminist artist group, interested in creative uses of radio.
-We meet regularly to discuss feminist approaches to amateur radio and the radio spectrum as artistic material, sharing resources, considering DIY approaches and inclusive structures."
+We meet regularly to discuss feminist approaches to amateur radio and the radio spectrum as artistic material, sharing resources, considering DIY approaches and inclusive structures.